JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_class_loaders.md

 A separate class loader is used to load the classes of each plugin.
 This allows each plugin to use a different library version, even if the same library is used by the IDE itself or by another plugin.

+## Bundled Libraries

+[Third-Party Software and Licenses](https://www.jetbrains.com/legal/third-party-software/) lists all bundled libraries and their versions for each product.

 ## Overriding IDE Dependencies

 Gradle 7 introduced `implementation` scope, replacing `compile` scope.